tasdikrahman/tasdikrahman.me/_posts/2017-04-06-Testing-your-ansible-roles-using-travis-CI.md

 ## Writings tests

 I would be running the tests inside the travis build environment.

+Why travis?

+I like them more!
+But there are many other good CI/CD providers namely circleCI, bambooCI and some more.
+Choose whatever fits best to your organisation or personal appeal.

 So unlike when I am running the `ansible-playbook` from the controller node, I would be running the playbook on the `localhost`.
 This part would be obvious by now.

 Let's have a look at `tests/test.yml`